Kami-Yama/Kami-Yama/README.md

 - `My knowledge`

 1. Experience in **Standard Web Developing**, using HTML, CSS, JavaScript, PHP and SQL.
-I'm better as a Back-End Developer, I have yet to learn Angular, React and Node.js.
-They are on my bucket list
+I'm better as a Back-End Developer, as I have yet to learn Angular, React and Node.js.
+They are on my bucket list though

 2. Experience in **Software Developing**, using C#, Java, C++, C. I have yet to learn using C++ in a good way.
 I am the most confident with C#, but I'm eager to learn Python and a lot more